A confined random walk locally looks like tilted random interlacements: Some preliminary results

 The key idea of is to simulate the range up to time $n \geq 1$ of a Markov chain with finite state space $\Sigma$ by using a Poisson point process $\eta$ on $\Sigma \times \RR_+$.
 The coupling then simply uses the same Poisson point process to simulate the ranges up to time $n$ of two different Markov chains.
 The construction of the range is done by choosing the right intensity measure on $\Sigma \times \RR_+$ and then exploring the points of $\eta$ in the direction $\RR_+$, while collecting the corresponding elements of $\Sigma$ (the ``explored sites'').
 This exploration is constructed by means of the transition kernel of the Markov chain at each step, and it correctly builds up the range of the Markov chain up to time~$n$.
 At this time $n$, the construction has explored a part of $\Sigma \times \RR_+$ delimited (on the right/from above) by a ``line'' $G_n : \Sigma \longrightarrow \RR_+$, which is called the soft local time at step $n \geq 1$.
 The range is thus constituted by the first component of points $(z,v) \in \eta(\Sigma \times \RR_+)$ such that $v \leq G_n(z)$.

-To summarize, to each Markov chain on $\Sigma$ one can associate soft local times $(G_n)_{n\geq 0}$, and the range up to time~$n$ is simply the set $\{z \in \Sigma, (z,v)\in \eta, G_n(z) \geq v\}$ of ``explored sites''.
+To summarize, to each Markov chain on $\Sigma$ one can associate soft local times $(G_n)_{n\geq 0}$, and the range up to time~$n$ is simply the set $\{z \in \Sigma, (z,v)\in \eta, G_n(z) \leq v\}$ of ``explored sites''.
 Using the same Poisson process $\eta$ to generate ranges of two Markov chains therefore produces a coupling of the two ranges; having inequalities on soft local times then amounts to having inclusion relations for the ranges.
 Let us now introduce the necessary elements to be able to state Theorem~3.2 in~\cite{teixeiracoupling}, which controls the error in the coupling.

-Let $Y$ and $Z$ be two Markov chains with values in a finite space $\Sigma$, with common invariant measure $\pi$, as well as a measure $\mu$ with full support in $\Sigma$ (that can be considered as a parameter one can play with).
+Let $Y$ and $Z$ be two Markov chains with values in a finite space $\Sigma$, with invariant measure $\pi^Y$ and $\pi^Z$ respectively.
+Let us also consider a measure $\mu$ with full support in $\Sigma$ (that can be considered as a parameter one can play with).
 Writing ``$\circ$'' for either $Y$ or $Z$, we define

 where $p^\circ$ is the transition kernel of the corresponding Markov chain.
 Define the mixing times $T^\circ_{\mix}$ as

 where $\| \cdot \|_{TV}$ is the total variation distance, given by $\| \lambda - \nu \|_{TV} = \tfrac12 \sum_{z \in \Sigma} |\lambda(z) - \nu(z)|$.
 For $\eps>0$, let us define for any $n \geq 1$ the following event on the ranges of $Y$ and $Z$: